cssu/first-year-guide/docs/index.md

 5. **Assignments**

    When it comes to assignments, don’t start the day before – this doesn’t only make you extremely stressed, but also gives you no time to ask questions about the assignments if you get stuck.
 Start early, make a list of questions to ask, and go to office hours to get those questions cleared up.
+Starting early gives you the opportunity to slowly clear up learning gaps and assumptions.
 Also, don’t copy off of other students – plagiarism is bad, like – it's [serious business](https://www.artsci.utoronto.ca/current/academic-advising-and-support/student-academic-integrity).
 The department has very high-tech tools to catch you, and they will.
 It's never worth it.
 If something comes up and you need help, talk to your prof and they will try their best to help you.

    Also, make sure that your code runs on the lab computers (this may sound crazy, but people have submitted assignments that error out because of the following two things):
    1. They didn’t submit the right file or it had an error, or